 - There may be only a single root element which contains all the other elements.

 - An XML document should contain only properly encoded Unicode characters.

 - No markup characters such as "&" and ">" should exist within the content of an XML document except where functioning as markup delineation.

 - The begin, end, and empty element tags which delimit elements should be correctly nested, with no missing or overlapping tags.

 The violation of any of these well formed rules in an XML document will cause the processing of XML to stop and the XML processor to throw an error.
 Which we think is a good thing, as it helps to ensure the integrity of the data being presented.

-Please contact us to learn more about creating an XML database for your custom web development.
+When you are ready, contact us to learn more about creating an XML database for your custom web development.